ImTiaan/website/drafts.md

 #### The Guard Sidecar: Infrastructure-Level Security
 At FintraOS, we don't trust developers to remember security.
 We bake it into the infrastructure itself.
 We use the **Guard Sidecar Pattern**.
-Every single service in our cluster—whether it's the Core engine or a 3rd party plugin—sits behind a lightweight proxy called **Guard**.
+Every single service in our cluster - whether it's the Core engine or a 3rd party plugin - sits behind a lightweight proxy called **Guard**.

 **1. Transparent Encryption**
 When the "Core" module writes to the database, it doesn't encrypt the data itself.
 It sends plain text to the Sidecar.
 The Sidecar intercepts the write, talks to the **Key Management Service (KMS)**, retrieves the specific encryption key for that Tenant, encrypts the sensitive fields, and *then* writes the encrypted blob to the disk.